What are the rules?

 We're currently outdoors, so no fees or major rules will pertain.
 If we ever move to an indoor location, that might change.
 Donations against costs associated with the class are voluntary, and not solicited.

 While there are no rules, some guidelines might be considered as your option.

-- Please don't ever pick up someone's whips or gear without being given specific permission to do so.
+- DO NOT: Pick up someone's whips or gear without being given specific permission to do so.

 - Please be aware of the sonic cone you create when throwing a whip that goes supersonic, and those standing down from you in that cone who will get the brunt of that cracking volume.

-- Leather whips can be delicate creatures, so if lent one, try to keep it out of any dirt on the ground, out of any damp grass, and if putting it down, much like mountaineering rope, try never to step on a whip.
+- DO: Treat leather whips delicately.
+If lent one, try to keep it out of any dirt on the ground, out of any damp grass, and if putting it down, much like mountaineering rope, try never to step on a whip.
 And do remember that getting Golden Gate Park dirt in a whip is essentially getting sand into the plaiting.
 And sand is pretty close to ground glass...